NIRALUser/NeuroRuler/README.md

 To test the package locally before releasing on PyPI, use the [testdist](https://github.com/NIRALUser/NeuroRuler/blob/main/testdist) script.
 If using macOS, run with `. ./testdist`.
 If using Windows, you may need to modify the script slightly.

-You must test from a directory that isn't `NeuroRuler/`.
+You should test from a directory that isn't `NeuroRuler/`.
 If your directory is `NeuroRuler/`, then imports will import from the source code, not the package.

 To publish to [PyPI](https://pypi.org/project/NeuroRuler/), edit the version number in [setup.py](https://github.com/NIRALUser/NeuroRuler/blob/main/setup.py).
 Then push to a branch called `release-pypi` (create it if it doesn't exist).
 This will trigger [pypi.yml](https://github.com/NIRALUser/NeuroRuler/blob/main/.github/workflows/pypi.yml), which will run tests and publish to PyPI if the tests pass.